AmonFla/FullStackOpen-2021/README.md

   * [inmutable - deja objetos inmutables](https://github.com/facebook/immutable-js/)
   * [immer - deja objetos inmutables ](https://github.com/mweststrate/immer)
   * [Google Analytics](https://github.com/react-ga/react-ga)
-## Herramientas
+## Tools
 * [Web Sequence Diagrams](https://www.websequencediagrams.com/)
 * JSON server
 	npm install -g json-server
 	npx json-server --port 3001 --watch db.json
 * [RESTful Client for VC](https://github.com/Huachao/vscode-restclient)

-## Código Realizado
+## Code
-* Part1 - Frontend realizado en ReactJs
+* Part1 - Frontend with ReactJs
-  * anecdotes: Aplicación de valoración de citas, pudiendo navegarlas aleatoriamente y votarlas.
-Indicando la más votada
+  * anecdotes: Appointment appraisal application, being able to browse them randomly and vote for them.
+Indicating the most voted
-  * courseinfo: Aplicación simple para mostrar datos de un array y un acumulador
+  * courseinfo: Simple application to display data from an array and an accumulator
-  * unicafe: Aplicación simple para dar feedback y calcular estádisticas
+  * unicafe: Simple application to give feedback and calculate statistics
-* Part2 - Frontend realizado en ReactJs
+* Part2 - Frontend with ReactJs
-  * countries: Aplicación que muestra un buscador de países, mostrando información del seleccionada y clima actual
+  * countries: Application that shows a country search engine, showing selected information and current weather
-  * courseinfo: Ampliación del courseinfo de Part1
+  * courseinfo: Extension of the courseinfo of Part1
-  * phonebook: Aplicación de contactos teléfonicos.
-Se almacena el nombre y número de teléfono, luego se puede buscar y borrar.
-Usa una api RESTFull con json-server
+  * phonebook: Application of telephone contacts.
+Name and phone number are stored, then can be searched and deleted.
+Use a RESTFull api with json-server
 * Part3 - Bakcend con NodeJs
   * phonebook: RESTFull api para phonebook de la part2, tambien se tiene la web en forma estática
-* Part4 - Backend con NodeJs
+* Part4 - Backend with NodeJs
-  * blog: Api RESTful para tener un directorio de entradas de blogs.
-Usa JWT para el posteo y borrado de datos.
+  * blog: RESTful api to have a directory of blog posts.
+Use JWT for posting and deleting data.
-* Part5 - Frontend con React
+* Part5 - Frontend with React
-  * blog: Frontend de la Parte4 con testing unitario y end-to-end.
+  * blog: Frontend of Part4 with unit testing and end-to-end.
 * Part6 - Fronend with redux
-  * redux-anecdotes: Aplicación de valoración de citas agregando, filtrando y votalas usando redux y axios.
+  * redux-anecdotes: Appointment rating app by aggregating, filtering and rating them using redux and axios.
-  * unicafe: Aplicación simple para dar feedback con redux
+  * unicafe: Simple app to give feedback with redux
 * Part7 - React: Routes, Hooks
-  * country-hook: utilización de hook personalizados, dentro del cual se comunica con axios
+  * country-hook: use of custom hooks, within which it communicates with axios
-  * routed-anecdotes: implementación de navegación por rutas
+  * routed-anecdotes: route navigation implementation
-  * ultimate-hooks: creación de un hook personalizado para la comunicación con dos RestApi
+  * ultimate-hooks: creating a custom hook for communication with two RestApi
-  * BlogList: Código de la parte4 y 5 mejorado con bootstrap, routeo, redux
+  * BlogList: Code from part4 and 5 improved with bootstrap, routing, redux